klevu/jsv2-early-adopters/modules/product-quick-view/README.md

 # Add product quick view rendering template

-Add the template for rendering VAT label for related results, so edit the corresponding product `productblock.tpl` to add VAT label renderer template.
+Add the template for rendering Quick view for related results, so edit the corresponding product `productblock.tpl` to add Quick view renderer template.

 ```html